casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

        Some("contract2_access_uref".to_string())            // access uref
     );

-    // to access from the account - named keys of the account runtime::put_key("cross_contract_2", stored_contract_hash.into());
+    // To access from the account - named keys of the account runtime::put_key("cross_contract_2", stored_contract_hash.into());
 }